 A similar, or identical, image was subsequently used at the Las Vegas show in Caesar’s Palace and on related products – so the photographer is suing for $2.5m.

 So how can a multimillion pound lawsuit over a singer’s head possibly relate to small business?
 Well, on a practical level, this example shows that there are several key points that any business needs to keep in mind when weighing up indemnity risks:

 - Image rights are complicated.
 Just because you had the rights once, does not mean they are still current, nor that they cover you for the location & project you have in mind.

 - Photographers may need Professional Indemnity (PI) insurance, especially if they’re shooting based on somebody else’s concept.
 For example, if a different photographer had taken new shots of the back of Rod’s head, the original photographer could argue that the concept or Intellectual Property (IP) is still theirs and sue for damages.

-- Photography or media agencies are likely to need PI – have they checked the IP rights for any image used correctly, and got sign-off from all concerned?
+- For people coordinating events such as Rod’s Vegas concert, professional indemnity insurance for event managers could be prudent, especially if they’re held responsible for any negligence in organising the event.
+Photography or media agencies are likely to need PI – have they checked the IP rights for any image used correctly, and got sign-off from all concerned?

 - Publishers (whether book, music, online etc) need PI – they may believe they have sourced valid image rights from a legitimate photographer, via an efficient agency.
 But if someone sees what they believe to be their image used without permission, the publisher is likely to be the prime target as they will be perceived to have the deepest pockets!